FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 The Accepted Standard

 As it turns out, there is an accepted standard for tipping dog groomers in the United States.
 In much the same fashion as you would tip a waiter or waitress at a restaurant, that standard involves tipping your dog groomer 15% to 20% of the total cost.
 Of course, you can always tip more if that particular individual did an exceptionally good job with your pet or if there are any other circumstances that might be considered out of the ordinary.
 For example, did your dog groomer stay late in order to accommodate your schedule or did they work extra hard to fit you in on a day when they were already booked up?
 These aren’t things that should be overlooked.
 By the same token, you might consider tipping your groomer more money if your dog is exceptionally difficult to handle.
-Remember, dog groomers have to deal with dogs of all different personalities, as previously mentioned.
+Remember, dog groomers have to deal with dogs of all different personalities, as previously mentioned and there’s a reason you don’t groom your pet yourself.
 Unless your dog is perfectly well-behaved, they may be quite deserving of an extra-large tip.
 This is especially true if you happen to have a dog that is very reactive.
 Dogs have a tendency to nip and bite when they get scared , so if your dog is especially frightened, it may be a real challenge for the dog groomer to handle.
 If you have to muzzle your dog in order to take her to the groomer, it’s safe to say that your dog groomer probably deserves a rather significant tip.
 Put yourself in that situation.
 How would you feel if you were on your feet 8 to 10 hours a day and half of your clients were trying to sink their teeth into you just for doing your job?